KacperKonarzewski/Portfolio/README.md

 ## PDF_to_Excel

-This **dictionary** contains the source code for a task I was assigned during my first month at work.
-I completed the project in **17 days** without any external help, as I am the sole programmer in the company.
-My primary role involves automating company processes, and this project was a key part of that initiative.

 The **PDF_to_Excel** project involves reading PDFs with inconsistent schemas and extracting data from the text using **regular expressions**.
 The extracted information is then organized and loaded into an **Excel** file for further analysis and use.
 This automation significantly improved the efficiency of processing and managing data from unstructured PDF sources.

+I completed the project in **17 days** without any external help, as I am the sole programmer in the company.
+My primary role involves automating company processes, and this project was a key part of that initiative.